dotnet/AspNetCore.Docs/aspnet/security/authentication/cookie.rst

  Task ValidateAsync(CookieValidatePrincipalContext context);

-ASP.NET Identity implements this check as part of its `SecurityStampValidator <https://github.com/aspnet/Identity/blob/dev/src/Microsoft.AspNet.Identity/SecurityStampValidator.cs>`_.
+ASP.NET Core Identity implements this check as part of its SecurityStampValidator_.
 A simple example would look something like as follows;

 .. code-block:: c#